PhilR8/react-redux-calendar/README.md

 React Redux Calendar is a monthly calendar that allows the user to add, edit, and delete reminders.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses React v16.8 and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project also uses:
 - Redux v4